zpainter/iassist/content/about/regional-report-2000-2001-united-states.md

 Peggy raised a question regarding what IASSIST USA should be doing and how IASSIST could address issues.
 IASSIST operates through Action Groups.
-Should there be an \"action group\" on USA issues?
+Should there be an "action group" on USA issues?
 Should IASSIST USA act as a separate entity or should it share its discussions with the entire membership?
-What type of \"action\" would the group take?
+What type of "action" would the group take?

 Here followed a very loose discussion with much back-and-forth on